bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 chaptersDepth: 1
 chapDelim: ""
 abstract: |
-  The acquisition of new motor sequential skills combines processes leading asymptotically to optimal performance which are supported by dynamic implication of different brain networks.
+  The acquisition of new motor sequential skills combines processes leading asymptotically to optimal performance that are mediated by the dynamic contribution of different brain networks.
-  Numerous investigations using functional magnetic resonance imaging in humans have revealed that these processes induce a functional reorganization within the cortico-striatal and cortico-cerebellar motor systems with contribution of the hippocampus, manifested by learning-related increases of activity in some regions and decreases in others.
+  Indeed, numerous investigations using functional magnetic resonance imaging in humans have revealed that these processes induce a functional reorganization within the cortico-striatal and cortico-cerebellar motor systems in link with the hippocampus, which is manifested by learning-related increases of activity in some regions and decreases in others.
-  The functional significance of these changes is not fully understood as they convey both the evolution of sequence-specific knowledge, as well as the development of unspecific expertise in the task.
+  Yet, the functional significance of these changes is not fully understood as they convey both the evolution of sequence-specific knowledge, as well as the development of unspecific expertise in the task.
-  Moreover, a local increase of activity can indicate some form of specialization or more likely result from faster execution, a decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to initial phases of learning, while plasticity could occur even without significant modification of average regional activity level.
+  Moreover, the presence or absence of activity level changes does not specifically assess the occurrence of learning-related plasticity.
-  To address these knowledge haps, we have investigated here the whole-brain local representational changes using novel multivariate distance between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
+  To address these issues, we investigated here the whole-brain local representational changes using novel multivariate distances between fine-grained patterns evoked through the production of motor sequences, either trained in a single session and consolidated or newly acquired.
-  While sequences were discriminable in a large cortical network common to both learning stages, sequence representations in prefrontal and motor secondary cortices as well as dorsolateral striatum and associative cerebellum were greater when executing consolidated sequences than untrained ones, and conversely those in hippocampus and dorsomedial striatum were less engaged.
+  Results revealed that while sequences were discriminable in a large cortical network common to both learning stages, sequence representations in prefrontal, motor secondary cortices as well as dorsolateral striatum and associative cerebellum were greater when executing consolidated sequences than untrained ones
+  By contrast, the sequence representations in hippocampus and dorsomedial striatum were less engaged.
-  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation and thus specify their roles in supporting the evolution of acquired motor memories.
+  These results show that complementary sequence-specific motor knowledge representations distributed in different striatal, cerebellar, cortical and hippocampal regions evolve distinctively during the critical phases of skill acquisition and consolidation, hence specifying their roles in supporting the evolution of acquired motor memories.
 ---

 # Introduction {#sec:introduction}

-Animals and humans are able to acquire and automatize new sequences of movements, allowing them to expand and update their repertoire of complex goal-oriented motor actions for long-term use.
+Animals and humans are able to acquire and automatize new sequences of movements, hence allowing them to expand and update their repertoire of complex goal-oriented motor actions for long-term use.
-To study the mechanisms underlying this type of procedural memory in humans, a large body of behavioral research has used motor sequence learning (MSL) tasks designed to test the ability to perform temporally ordered coordinated movements, learned either implicitly or explicitly and has assessed their performances in different phases of the acquisition process [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015].
+To investigate the mechanisms underlying this type of procedural memory in humans, a large body of behavioral studies has used motor sequence learning (MSL) tasks designed to test the ability to perform temporally ordered coordinated movements, learned either implicitly or explicitly and has assessed their performances in different phases of the acquisition process [@korman_multiple_2003;@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015].
-While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance and even increases in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance tends to decay during an equal period of wake [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
+While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance, and even increases, in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance tends to decay during an equal period of wake [@doyon_contribution_2009;@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
-Therefore, it is thought that sleep favors reprocessing of the motor memory trace, thus promoting its consolidation for long-term skill proficiency [see @king_sleeping_2017 for a recent in-depth review].
+Therefore, it is thought that sleep favors reprocessing of the motor memory trace, thus promoting its consolidation for long-term skill proficiency [see @king_sleeping_2017;@doyon_current_2018 for a recent in-depth reviews].

-Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts of activation have indicated that the MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@dayan_neuroplasticity_2011;@doyon_current_2018].
+Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts of activation have also revealed that MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@karni_acquisition_1998;@dayan_neuroplasticity_2011;@doyon_current_2018].
 In fact, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] are known to occur within the initial training session, as well as during the offline consolidation phase, the latter being characterized by a functional "reorganization" of the nervous system structures supporting this type of procedural memory function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 More specifically, MSL practice is known to activate a cortical, associative striatal and cerebellar motor network which is assisted by the hippocampus at the beginning of the fast-learning phase [@albouy_hippocampus_2013].
-When approaching asymptotic behavioral performance after more extended practice,  however, activity within the hippocampus decreases while activity within the sensorimotor striatum and cerebellar nuclei increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.
+When approaching asymptotic behavioral performance after longer practice, activity within the hippocampus decreases while activity within the sensorimotor striatum increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.

-This network further emerges after being stabilized by consolidation and reactivated by further MSL practice extending over multiple days [@lehericy_distinct_2005].
+The same striatal regions are reactivated during sleep spindles [@fogel_reactivation_2017] contributing to the progressive emergence of a reorganized network [@debas_brain_2010;@vahdat_network-wide_2017], which is further stabilized when additional MSL practice extending over multiple days is separated by consolidation periods [@lehericy_distinct_2005].

-A critical issue typically overlooked by previous MSL neuroimaging research using GLM-based activation contrasts is that changes in brain activity suggest temporal evolution of recruited processes, only some of which may be specifically related to plasticity induced by MSL.
+A critical issue typically overlooked by previous MSL neuroimaging research using GLM-based activation contrasts, however, is that learning-related changes in brain activity do reflect the temporal evolution of recruited processes during blocks of practice, only some of which may be specifically related to plasticity induced by MSL.
-For instance, increases in activity could as well reflect a greater implication of circuits specialized in movement sequencing and sequential learning per se, but it could also result from the inherent faster execution of the motor task.
+For instance, increases in activity could as well signal a greater implication of the circuits specialized in movement sequential learning *per se*, but it could also result from the inherent faster execution of the motor task.
-Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task [@wu_how_2004] or the reduced recruitment of non-specific networks supporting the acquisition process.
+Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task [@wu_how_2004] or it could show the reduced recruitment of non-specific networks supporting the acquisition process.
-Therefore, even with the use of control conditions to dissociate sequence-specific and unspecific processes [@orban_multifaceted_2010], the observed large-scale activation differences associated with different learning phases do not provide direct evidence of plasticity related to the processing of a motor sequence-specific representation [@berlot_search_2018].
+Therefore, even with the use of control conditions to dissociate sequence-specific from non-specific processes [@orban_multifaceted_2010], the observed large-scale activation differences associated with different learning phases do not necessarily provide direct evidence of plasticity related to the processing of a motor sequence-specific representation [@berlot_search_2018].
-Moreover, it is conceivable that these plastic changes could even occur locally, without significant changes in the GLM-based regional activity level.
+Furthermore, it is also conceivable that these plastic changes could even occur locally without significant changes in the GLM-based regional activity level.
-Besides, in most studies investigating the consolidation of explicit MSL, these changes are assessed by contrasting brain activity level of novice participants between their initial training and a delayed practice session, and thus they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (e.g. habituation to experimental apparatus, optimized execution strategies, attentional processes).
+Finally, in most studies investigating the neural substrate mediating the consolidation process of explicit MSL, the neural changes are associated with this mnemonic mechanism are assessed by contrasting brain activity level of novice participants between their initial training and a delayed practice session, Therefore, they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (e.g. habituation to experimental apparatus, optimized execution strategies, attentional processes).
 The latter expertise is notably observed when participants practice two motor sequences in succession and the initial performance during sequence execution is significantly better for the subsequent than for the first sequence.

-To address these specificity limitations, Multivariate Pattern Analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire about [@hebart_deconstructing_2017].
+To address these specificity limitations, multivariate pattern analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire about [@hebart_deconstructing_2017].
 In the MSL literature, only a few studies have used such MVPA approaches to identify the regions that specialize in processing the representation of learned motor sequences [@wiestler_skill_2013;@nambu_decoding_2015;@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017], although they have mainly focused on later phases of MSL after repeated practice over multiple days.
 For instance, in a recent study covering dorsal cerebral cortices only [@wiestler_skill_2013], cross-validated classification accuracy was measured separately on activity patterns evoked by the practice of trained and untrained sets of sequences.
 These authors showed that the extended training increased sequence discriminability in a network spanning bilaterally the primary and secondary motor as well as parietal cortices.